You want smart political talk without the meltdowns?

 They really are to blame for this because they should have done something about it.

-And when the Republicans went with requests, they they said we're not going to approve it.
+And when the Republicans went with requests, they said, we're not going to approve it.

 I don't think they can.

-The fact that these drugs are man uh the creation of these drugs, I mean, these companies have to go through a very arduous process to get approval by the government.
+The fact that these drugs, the creation of these drugs, I mean, these companies have to go through a very arduous process to get approval by the government.

-However, we usually end up creating them, and then we end up paying ten times more, which is crazy.
+However, we usually end up creating them, and then we end up paying 10 times more, which is crazy.

-Um, they used to use that if I could interrupt, they used to use that as a reason why we were paying five and ten times more than other countries.
+Well, they used to use that, if I could interrupt, they used to use that as a reason why we were paying five and ten times more than other countries.

 They said, because of research and development.

-So we paid one hundred percent for research and development, which along with other things, believe it or not, raised the price to to a point where you were five to ten times higher than the rest of the world.
+So we paid 100% for research and development, which, along with other things, believe it or not, raised the price to a point where you were five to ten times higher than the rest of the world.

 And I told the story today, it was well received.

-A friend of mine, who's uh slightly overweight to put it mildly, went to a drugstore in London, and he was able to get one of the fat shots.
+A friend of mine, who's slightly overweight, to put it mildly, went to a drugstore in London and he was able to get one of the fat shots.

-I caught the fat shot, the jazz that you lose weight.
+I call it the fat shot, the jack, that you lose weight.

 I'm just glad I didn't use his name.